 The MMORPG genre and The Elder Scrolls series are known for being engrossing time sinks.
-Players pour hours into these worlds and still feel like they hardly scratched the surface.
-Bethesda is combining both game types with The Elder Scrolls Online, potentially creating an even bigger threat to fantasy fans’ calendars (and wallets).
+Players pour hours into these massive worlds and still feel like they hardly scratched the surface.
+Bethesda is combining both game types with The Elder Scrolls Online, potentially creating an even bigger threat to fantasy fans’ free time.
 I played two hours of Zenimax Online Studio's ambitious title at a Gamescom 2013 preview event in Cologne, Germany.
 The time I spent exploring Bleakrock Village and clearing bandits from a mine flew by, so I kept a detailed journal to archive my experience.

 Bethesda representatives sit us down at our computer stations, explain the basics of character customization and skill distribution, then set us loose.

 I begin by selecting a male Dark Elf and am dropped into Bleakrock Village, an island off the coast of Skyrim.
 I’m a Templar, which is a precursor to the Dawnguard featured in The Elder Scroll V: Skyrim’s post-launch DLC.
 A Bethesda employee helps me with the skill point distribution system.
-I drop a point into my combat skills, acquiring Puncturing Strikes, which allows me to attack several enemies in front of me at once.
+I drop a point into my combat skills, acquiring Puncturing Strikes, which allow me to attack several enemies at once.
 Attacks like these can be leveled up, independent of your character level, allowing players more progression without the regular old grind.
-I start off with a quest to commander Rana.
+I start off with a quest to find commander Rana.

 I encounter a woman preaching at a statue about Rana.
 She claims Rana is risking people’s lives.
 I continue to explore the snowy Nord village and talk to a Denskar Earth-Turner, a dairy farmer that tells me he moved to this village to start a new life.